ideo/grammys-simulation/README.md

 If you add a new voting method class, please also add tests to `tests/` to verify it.
 You can use the existing tests as templates.

+### Development Notes

+1. Streamlit Cloud doesn't provide away to do a `--without dev` install of dependencies when using Poetry.
+However, if there is a `requirements.txt` file, Streamlit Cloud will install from that first and ignore any other dependency files.
+The below command exports only production dependencies to a requirements file.
+    ```bash
+    poetry export --without-hashes --without dev --format=requirements.txt > requirements.txt
+    ```

 1. Optionally, if you would like to work with jupyter notebooks while using poetry, after running `poetry install`, run:
    ```bash
    poetry run python -m ipykernel install --user --name grammys-simulation